FritsvanLatum/OCLC_Services/readme.md

 #### remove_arrays_one_element:

-With the default value of `remove_arrays_one_element` (FALSE) all values in the resulting associative array are itself arrays.
+With the default value of `remove_arrays_one_element` (FALSE) all values in the resulting associative array are themselves arrays.
 This is because this is valid XML:

 ```
 ...